|Go to verse:|

 “they said, ‘Five gold tumors...’”
 This is the Philistine priests and diviners speaking and giving the solution.
 This seems like something they made up, there certainly is not anything in the Mosaic Law about it.
 The fact that the Philistines made gold mice is likely due to the fact that the plague that the Philistines were experiencing had something to do with mice (or rats).
 In fact, some of the early Greek translations include that the plague was carried by mice, although there is no such information in the Hebrew texts.(top)

 “to give glory to the God of Israel.”
-This does not mean that the Philistines would start worshipping Yahweh.
+This does not mean that the Philistines would start worshiping Yahweh.
 Rather, giving glory to God in this context is giving recognition of His power (cp.
 Rev. 11:13).(top)

 “Why then do you harden your hearts.”
 There is a wonderful irony here as the pagan Philistine priests and diviners reprove the Philistine leaders for hardening their hearts against Yahweh.
 So the Philistines recognized Yahweh as a god, but not that he was one of their gods or a top god.
-It is noteworthy that the pagan Philistines remembered that Yahweh had delivered the Israelites from slavery in Egypt, while the Israelites, the people of Yahweh, forgot Him and turned to pagan gods and worshipped and served them.
+It is noteworthy that the pagan Philistines remembered that Yahweh had delivered the Israelites from slavery in Egypt, while the Israelites, the people of Yahweh, forgot Him and turned to pagan gods and worshiped and served them.
 People do what they want to do and make up reasons for not doing what they don’t want to do.
-Yahweh required a kind of service that many of the Israelites apparently did not want to do, while the pagan gods offered things like ritual sex that was very artractive to many Israelites.(top)
+Yahweh required a kind of service that many of the Israelites apparently did not want to do, while the pagan gods offered things like ritual sex that was very attractive to many Israelites.(top)

 |1Sa 6:7||- (top)|